EESSI/docs/docs/test-suite/writing-portable-tests.md

         if v['num_nodes'] == 1
     ]
 ```
-and then in the class body overwrite the scales with a subset of items from the `SCALES` constant:
+and then in the class body overwrite the scale parameter with a subset of items from the `SCALES` constant:
 ```
     scale = parameter(filter_scales())
 ```